Part 1 of 6 of our Organizational Resilience Series

 >> As you read, audit your own company to determine which pillar is most important to bolster right now.

-- Goal Adaptation: Resilient organizations adapt their goals (e.g., measurable results) to meet new environmental demands, while ultimately still achieving their original purpose (e.g., broader ideas of success).
+- Goal adaptation: Resilient organizations adjust their goals (e.g., measurable results) to meet new environmental demands, while still ultimately achieving their original purpose (e.g., broader notions of success).

-- Benefits: When organizations are able to respond quickly and strategically to change by adapting their short-term goals at the right moments (e.g., by using early lead indicators), they’re more likely to achieve their fundamental goals (e.g, financial health).
+- Benefits: When organizations can respond quickly and strategically to change by adapting their short-term goals at the right moments (e.g., by using early lead indicators), they’re more likely to achieve their fundamental goals (e.g., financial health).

 - Flip-side: If the organization doesn’t adapt its goals when change occurs and/or doesn’t have signals to detect the need to change early on, its objectives may become unattainable or irrelevant in the new environment.

-- Benefits: In resilient organizations, when an employee is faced with a challenge with low to medium severity level, their first instinct is to figure out how to solve it themselves.
-Organizations with decentralized decision-making systems scale innovative-thinking.
+- Benefits: In resilient organizations, when an employee faces a challenge with a low to medium severity level, their first instinct is to figure out how to solve it themselves.
+Organizations with decentralized decision-making systems scale innovative thinking.

 - Flip-side: Organizations that bottleneck problem-solving reinforce feelings of inadequacy or distrust in their employees’ ability to perform, thereby stifling performance and innovation.